 - Does not anchor well on hard bottoms.

 The Navy anchor is designed to hold on sandy and loose bottoms.
 They tend to be a bit heavier than other anchors, which makes paddle boarders sometimes overlook them.

 When the Navy anchor Hits the bottom and pressure is applied, the bar holding the anchor line will rise toward your board while the two flukes dig into the sand and hold fast.

 When retrieving your Navy anchor, it is much easier to paddle directly over it or even up current/wind to relieve pressure on the flukes before lifting to your board.
 If you try to pull your Navy anchor in from your anchor point, it takes much more effort to dislodge it.

-Like most anchors it can be vinyl coated to protect your board.
-Here is an example from Amazon…
+Like most anchors, it can be vinyl coated to protect your board.
+Here is my recommended one from Amazon…

 Pros of a Navy Anchor